BlockDevsUnited/ordinal-dev-course/README.md

 # ordinal-dev-course
 Welcome to the Ordinal Developer Course.
+We are creating an Ordinal Developer Army.
 By completing this course, the intention is you will become an Ordinal Dev!

 ## 1 - Run a Bitcoin Node
 ### - Ubuntu Instructions